nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The **_Architecture Diagram_** given above explains the high-level design of ToLuist.
 Given below is a quick overview of each component.

-> Tip: The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
-> To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
 It is responsible for,

 * At app launch: Initializes the components in the correct sequence, and connects them up with each other.